san-sei/documents/content/en/docs/administration/SharedAccounts.md

 When attempting to log in to Windows using a contactless card that is linked to multiple users/accounts, Windows will not prompt you to select a specific user/credential, instead choosing a user/credential on its own accord.

-To address this issue, you can employ policies to establish a default user/credential for Windows login. **The following section offers an illustrative example of associating a shared account with a computer through IPOP policies**.
+To address this issue, you can employ policies to establish a default user/credential for Windows login. **The following section offers an illustrative example of associating a shared account with a computer through {{< params "IPOP" >}} policies**.

 ## Associate a Shared Account with a Computer